-The Company's risk management system is overseen by Management who ensure that the identification, monitoring and response of business risks.
+The Company's risk management system is overseen by Executive Staff who ensure the identification, monitoring and response of business risks.

-The Board reviews Management's assessment of the efficiency of the system and according to the Risk Management Policy is required to satisfy itself that Management has developed and implemented a sound system of risk management and internal control.
+The Board reviews the assessment of the efficiency of the system and according to the Risk Management Policy is required to satisfy itself that the Executive team has developed and implemented a sound system of risk management and internal control.

-7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+7.4 A listed Entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.